Kota Neelima

-Dr Kota Neelima is an Indian author, researcher, political commentator, artist and politician.
+Kota Neelima is an Indian politician, author, researcher, political commentator and artist.
 Her writing, art, and academic work include a focus on the themes of rural distress, gender, farmer suicides, and the peripheries of democratic societies.
-She lives in Hyderabad, Telangana.
+She is the author of the nonfiction book Widows of Vidarbha: Making of Shadows and several novels about rural farmers in India, including Shoes Of The Dead.

 Early life and education

 Neelima was born to the journalist and author, Late Shri K.V.S.
-Rama Sarma, and Uma Sarma in Andhra Pradesh.
+Rama Sarma, and Uma Sarma in United Andhra Pradesh.
 She obtained a Ph.D in Political Science from University of Delhi, and a Master of Arts in International Relations from the Jawaharlal Nehru University, Delhi.
 Neelima has also been a Senior Research Fellow, South Asia Studies at the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.
 She also studied at the Academy of Fine Arts and Literature led by Arpana Caur.